Understand moving prices in France

 Comparing headline prices only

 Many people compare quotes as if they were based on the same move.
 They often are not.
 One mover may price a 25 m3 job, another a 35 m3 job, and a third may ignore a difficult access situation until later.
+That is why a fixed price matters more than a low estimate.

 FAQ